MichelDucartier/ada-jekyll/index.md

 As big movie fans, we love some movies because one of our favourite actors play in them.
 However, some actors stick to playing the same characters.
 We got really intrigued by this phenomena.
 Let's study each actor and the characters they play.

-## Tropes : Define movie tropes in a fun way
+## Tropes : Figurative or metaphorical personas
 Tropes are those tried and true clichés that we can spot a mile away.
 Whether it's the "over-the-top villain" with a maniacal laugh or the "quirky best friend" who's always got the one-liners, these are the bread and butter of movie land and we just can't get enough of them.

+## Stereotypes on Screen: The Tropes We Love to Recognize
 To find the most recurrent tropes in the movie industry, we use a Latent Dirichlet Allocation method described [here](https://aclanthology.org/P13-1035.pdf).
 This algorithm creates 50 personas and associates each of them with a list of words that appear frequently with those personas.
 Let's try look at those personas a little bit more closely!
 To visualize the meaning of different personas, we will use the [word2vec](https://arxiv.org/abs/1301.3781) representations of the most frequent words in a couple of generated tropes.
 Then, we use TSNE to reduce those high dimensional vectors to 2 dimensions in order to visualize them.
 Here are our results for a couple of tropes:

 <div class="container">